Finding the Right School 2015

 New Haven, CT

-The headmaster of Hopkins School, which is located on a 108-acre campus, says students are challenged to try on the “habits of mind that historians, writers, linguists, scientists, artists, and athletes bring to their disciplines.”
+The headmaster of Hopkins School, which is located on an impressive 108-acre campus, says students are challenged to try on the “habits of mind that historians, writers, linguists, scientists, artists, and athletes bring to their disciplines.”

 The Hotchkiss School

-An independent boarding school founded in 1891, Hotchkiss’ diverse student body migrates from all over the US and 28 different countries.
+An independent boarding school founded in 1891, Hotchkiss’ diverse student body migrates from all over the United States and 28 different countries.

 Housatonic Valley Waldorf School